 Dara Burwell, Principal Trainer (she/her/hers)

-Dara is the founder and President of Transformative Alliances LLC.
+Dara is the founder and Co-President of Transformative Alliances LLC.
 She has formally worked as an anti-oppression and equity consultant for ten (10) years, and has guided trainings, discussion groups, and other anti-oppression activities for sixteen (16) years.
 She has designed and conducted more than 200 workshops for over 100 organizations, facilitated anti-oppression planning sessions, provided executive and group coaching, facilitated caucuses/ discussion groups, conducted assessments and evaluations, developed tailored and specialized curricula, and earned her certificate in mediation.
 Dara’s work has encompassed both continuing and short-term projects, customized to suit each organization, and is specifically trained in Theater of the Oppressed and Community Counseling techniques.